 - Free of contaminants

 Understanding, identifying and eliminating the dangers that may be in your home, may protect your family.
 To assist you in evaluating your home for hazards, the program has developed the brochure, Keeping Your Home Healthy and Safe.

-About 75 percent of Illinois homes built before 1978 contain some lead-based paint.
+Approximately 59% of Illinois homes built before 1978 contain some lead-based paint.
 Lead-based paint was used both inside and outside of homes, especially on windows, baseboards, trim and doors to ensure its durability.
 After many years of exposure to moisture and climate changes, the paint begins to deteriorate, causing lead dust and chips to settle in window wells, and on door frames and porches.
 Even the deepest layers of lead-based paint can be disturbed during remodeling or home repair.
 The only way to know for sure if your home contains lead-based paint is to have it tested by a licensed lead professional.
 You can search for a licensed lead inspector or risk assessor in your area using the links located at on this page.
 Refer to the Code to find the information that is required to be provided on the lead inspection and risk assessment reports.
 You also may use the links to locate lead contractors that are qualified to remove any lead-based paint or lead hazards identified in your home.

 The Program employs regional staff and has delegate agency agreements for local health department staff to conduct risk assessments of dwellings of children who exhibit have been confirmed with elevated blood lead levels.
 Homes with hazardous lead-based paint conditions are required to have the paint or the component that is coated with lead-based paint removed, permanently covered, or mitigated.